9th April 2019

 Fixing a chipped tooth

-Fixing a chipped tooth depends on the extent of your ‘chip’.
+Fixing a broken tooth depends on the extent of your ‘chip’.
 For example, if you’re chipped tooth resembles more of a broken or cracked tooth, then we would take a different approach to someone who had just chipped the edge or bottom corner.

 Dental bonding uses dental composite, the same material used to make white fillings, to build the chipped area back into a more uniform tooth.
 It is minimally invasive and involves layers of super-strong and lasting material being applied to the area, building it into a natural-looking tooth shape and colour.
 You may still need to be careful when biting or chewing as you’re still at risk of chipping this composite off, but it is much stronger than you’d realise.